SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 [^1]: Applying to 41 companies seems like a lot, but I was actually somewhat deliberate about my applications.
 There are several well-known tech companies and industry sectors (e.g. finance) that I explicitly decided not to apply to.

-[^2]: In case you are interested, the 11 companies I completed final round interviews with were: Gusto, Brex, Plaid, Sigma Computing, Pinterest, Dropbox, Figma, Noom, Airtable, Robust Intelligence, and Google.

-[^3]: Here's a great article on how to use LeetCode to level up your interview game: https://yolken.net/blog/master-coding-interviews
+[^2]: Here's a great article on how to use LeetCode to level up your interview game: https://yolken.net/blog/master-coding-interviews